 Newly released Samsung models have the recycle bin feature.
-The recycle bin temporarily stores all the deleted files.
+The recycle bin temporarily stores all the recently deleted files.
 Note that a 15 – day window period is given before the files are permanently erased.

 The easiest solution to retrieving the photos lies in checking the recycle bin.
 If the 15-day window has not elapsed, the photos can be restored from the trash.
 The procedure is as follows:

 Step 1.
 Open the gallery feature on the Samsung phone.

 Step 2.
 Tap on the three dots at the top right corner.
 A menu should pop up.

 Step 3.
 Select the trash feature on the menu

 Step 5.
 Choose photos that should be restored.

 Step 6.
 Select the restore option.
 The images will be downloaded back to the phone gallery.

 This option has a limitation.
 First, it cannot work after 15 days since deleting the photos.
 Secondly, it is only possible with devices that have the recycle bin feature.
 Users should be aware of these constraints.